iceyisaak/GitlabPushMirror/readme.md

 # Mirror-Github

 Test mirroring project to Github.
-This is a push repo hosted on Gitlab, which **only mirrors all changes happening in the Gitlab repo** on the destination repo (in this case, Github)
+This is a push repo hosted on Gitlab, which **only mirrors all changes happening in the Gitlab repo** on the destination repo (in this case, Github).
+Whatever **changes made on the Github side will NOT be seen in the Gitlab side**

 Source:
 https://www.youtube.com/watch?v=ovs-HS0JgqY